IHateTaxis.com LogoIHateTaxis.com

 Complaints

-The specifics of a first aid kit will differ significantly depending on the activities planned during your travels.
-If your travels are limited to urban centres with readily available medical personnel and equipment your first aid kit will be much less than that of a back country hiker.
-We recommend that you either make your own kit or purchase a pre-made kit and add (or remove or upgrade) to it as needed.
-Don't just purchase a kit and never open it as it is good to familiarize yourself with the contents prior to actually needing it.
+The contents of your travel first aid kit will differ significantly depending on your potential activities planned during your travels.
+If your travels are limited to urban centres with readily available medical personnel and equipment, then your travel first aid kit will be much less than that of a backcountry hiker.
+We recommend that you either make your own travel first aid kit or purchase a pre-made first aid kit and add (or remove/upgrade) to it as to your needs.
+Do not just purchase a travel first aid kit and never open it as it is good to familiarize yourself with the contents prior to actually needing it.

-The contents of a basic First aid kit need to be enough to satisfy your day to day requirements for common travelers problems.
+What do you need to put in your travel first aid kit?
+The contents of a basic travel first aid kit need to be enough to satisfy your day to day requirements for problems that travellers often experience.

 • 1.
 Pain relief tablets